amirmohammadqolami/Mastermind/README.md

 Black value : colors you guess exactly correct , even position

-White value : colors you just guess correct its name , not situation.
+White value : colors you just guess correct its name , not position.

 If you'll earn 3 black in one of your chance , you'll won , otherwise , unfortunately you'll be lost .